What Is It?

 Glyceryl Oleate helps to form emulsions by reducing the surface tension of the substances to be emulsified.
 It also functions as a skin conditioning agent – emollient.

-Glyceryl Oleate is the ester of glycerin and oleic acid.
+Glyceryl Oleate is the An organic compound formed by the reaction of an acid with an alcohol. of glycerin and oleic acid.
 It is produced from oils that contain high concentrations of oleic acid, such as olive oil, peanut oil, teaseed oil or pecan oil.

-The Food and Drug Administration (FDA) includes Glyceryl Oleate on its list of direct food substances considered Generally Recognized As Safe (GRAS).
-The safety of Glyceryl Oleate has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The Food and Drug Administration (FDA) includes Glyceryl Oleate on its list of direct food substances considered Generally Recognized As Safe (“GRAS” is an acronym for the phrase Generally Recognized As Safe.
+Under sections 201(s) and 409 of the Federal Food, Drug, and Cosmetic Act (the Act), any substance that is intentionally added to food is a food additive, that is subject to premarket review and approval by FDA, unless the substance is generally recognized, among qualified experts, as having been adequately shown to be safe under the conditions of its intended use, or unless the use of the substance is otherwise excluded from the definition of a food additive.).
+The safety of Glyceryl Oleate has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that Glyceryl Oleate was safe as a cosmetic ingredient in the present practices of use and concentration.
 In 2004, as part of the scheduled re-evaluation of ingredients, the CIR Expert Panel considered available new data on Glyceryl Oleate and reaffirmed the above conclusion.

 CIR Safety Review: The metabolic products of Glyceryl Oleate are glycerol and oleic acid.
 Data on the safety of glycerides, glycerol, oleic acid and sodium oleate were supportive of the safety of Glyceryl Oleate.
 A single exposure to undiluted Glyceryl Oleate in dermal irritation studies produced only minimal irritation.